Rohit-B-Kadam/Microsoft-Spotlight/README.md

 # Executable Dependence Wallet

-This project is used to locate targeted file in whole harddisk.
+This project is used to locate targeted file in whole harddisk in less time.

 - __Framework:__ Dot Net.
 - __Front End:__ Windows Presentation Foundation (WPF)